neurogeriatricskiel/KielMAT/docs/examples/basic_02_events.md

 ### Store events to events.tsv file following the BIDS convention

 Add some information about the recording first which is necessary for the BIDS file name convention.
-NGMT has some implemented check on the information to make sure that the file name is in the correct format.
+KMAT has some implemented check on the information to make sure that the file name is in the correct format.

 ```python